lithops-cloud/lithops/runtime/singularity/README.md

 # Lithops runtime for Singularity
 This document describes how to use Singularity containers as runtimes for your Lithops functions.

 The runtime provides a pre-configured environment to execute your Lithops functions within Singularity containers.
-It includes the necessary and dependencies to execute your lithops code.
+It includes the necessary dependencies to execute your lithops code.

 **Note:** This backend requires a RabbitMQ server for communication.